sporto/sporto.github.com/source/_posts/2012-12-09-callbacks-listeners-promises.markdown

 ]);
 ```

 Async.js takes care of calling each function in order after the previous one has finished.
-Note how we can just past the 'processor' function, this is because we are using the Node continuation style.
+Note how we can just pass the 'processor' function, this is because we are using the Node continuation style.
 As you can see this code is quite minimal and easy to understand.

 Working example here:
 {% jsfiddle GuxRF  js,result %}